-No. The State does not reimburse for the rent and food expenses of an unrelated live-in personal caregiver who resides in the same household as the participant.

-Yes.
-Per 42 CFR §441.310(a)(2)(ii), the State will claim FFP for the additional costs of rent and food that can be reasonably attributed to an unrelated live-in personal caregiver who resides in the same household as the waiver participant.
-The State describes its coverage of live-in caregiver in Appendix C -3 and the costs attributable to rent and food for the live-in caregiver are reflected separately in the computation of factor D (cost of waiver services) in Appendix J. FFP for rent and food for a live-in caregiver will not be claimed when the participant lives in the caregiver's home or in a residence that is owned or leased by the provider of Medicaid services.

-The following is an explanation of: (a) the method used to apportion the additional costs of rent and food attributable to the unrelated live-in personal caregiver that are incurred by the individual served on the waiver and (b) the method used to reimburse these costs:

-I-7: Participant Co-Payments for Waiver Services and Other Cost Sharing (1 of 5)

-a.
-Co-Payment Requirements.
-Specify whether the State imposes a co-payment or similar charge upon waiver participants for waiver services.
+No. The state does not reimburse for the rent and food expenses of an unrelated live-in personal caregiver who resides in the same household as the participant.
+O Yes.
+Per 42 CFR §441.310(a)(2)(ii), the state will claim FFP for the additional costs of rent and food that can be reasonably attributed to an unrelated live-in personal caregiver who resides in the same household as the waiver participant.
+The state describes its coverage of live-in caregiver in Appendix C-3 and the costs attributable to rent and food for the live-in caregiver are reflected separately in the computation of factor D (cost of waiver services) in Appendix J. FFP for rent and food for a live-in caregiver will not be claimed when the participant lives in the caregiver's home or in a residence that is owned or leased by the provider of Medicaid services.
+The following is an explanation of: (a) the method used to apportion the additional costs of rent and food attributable to the unrelated live-in personal caregiver that are incurred by the individual served on the waiver and (b) the method used to reimburse these costs: endix I: Financial Accountability I-7: Participant Co-Payments for Waiver Services and Other Cost Sharing (1 of 5) Co-Payment Requirements.
+Specify whether the state imposes a co-payment or similar charge upon waiver participants for waiver services.
 These charges are calculated per service and have the effect of reducing the total computable claim for federal financial participation.
-Select one:

-No. The State does not impose a co-payment or similar charge upon participants for waiver services.

-- O Yes.
-The State imposes a co-payment or similar charge upon participants for one or more waiver services. - i.
+Select one: No. The state does not impose a co-payment or similar charge upon participants for waiver services. • Yes.
+The state imposes a co-payment or similar charge upon participants for one or more waiver services. i.
 Co-Pay Arrangement.

-Specify the types of co-pay arrangements that are imposed on waiver participants (check each that applies):

-Charges Associated with the Provision of Waiver Services (if any are checked, complete Items I-7-a-ii through I-7-a-iv):

-Nominal deductible Coinsurance Co-Payment
+Specify the types of co-pay arrangements that are imposed on waiver participants (check each that applies): Charges Associated with the Provision of Waiver Services (if any are checked, complete Items I-7-a-ii through I-7-a-iv): Nominal deductible Coinsurance Co-Payment Other charge Specify: endix I: Financial Accountability I-7: Participant Co-Payments for Waiver Services and Other Cost Sharing (2 of 5) .
+Co-Payment Requirements. ii.

-Other charge

-I-7: Participant Co-Payments for Waiver Services and Other Cost Sharing (2 of 5)

-- a.
-Co-Payment Requirements. - ii.
 Participants Subject to Co-pay Charges for Waiver Services.
 Answers provided in Appendix I-7-a indicate that you do not need to complete this section.